spsforks/SCons-scons-wiki/FrequentlyAskedQuestions.md

 Yes, SCons is designed from the ground up to support a `-j` option for parallel builds.

-## Does SCons support something like VPATH in make?
+## Does SCons support something like `VPATH` in make?

 Yes.
-SCons supports a [Repository() method](SConsMethod/Repository) and a `-Y` command-line option that provide very similar functionality to VPATH, although without some inconsistencies that make VPATH somewhat difficult to use.
+SCons supports a [Repository() method](SConsMethod/Repository) and a `-Y` command-line option that provide very similar functionality to `VPATH`, although without some inconsistencies that make `VPATH` somewhat difficult to use.
 These features are directly modeled on (read: stolen from) the corresponding features in the Cons tool.

 # SCons History and Background